Progrmmisha/ponkponk/README.md

 # ponkponk is the game. =)
-uhm, you can do something bullshit and it's me, Gordon, Barney from Black Mesa.
+uhm, you can do something bullshit and... it's me, Gordon, Barney from Black Mesa.